 5xFAD transgenic Mouse Model

 5xFAD transgenic mice highly overexpress Aβ1-40 and Aβ1-42 in the brain and cerebrospinal fluid which even increases over age.
-Histological analyses of the cortex and hippocampus revealed a dramatic plaque load and beta sheet formation accompanied by strong neuroinflammation.
+Histological analyses of the cortex and hippocampus revealed a dramatic plaque load and β-sheet formation accompanied by strong neuroinflammation.
 These pathological hallmarks also significantly increase over age.
 Animals present spatial and long term memory deficits as analyzed by the Morris water maze.
 Motor deficits were not detected.

-5xFAD tg mice are thus a suitable model to study the influence of drugs on amyloid production, sequestration and deposition, the involvement of presenilin1 and inflammation.
+5xFAD mice are thus a suitable model to study the influence of drugs on amyloid production, sequestration and deposition, the involvement of presenilin1 and inflammation.

 TBA2.1 transgenic Mouse Model

-This AD transgenic mouse model over-expresses truncated mutated human Aβ(Q3-42) under the control of a neuron specific mThy1.2 promoter with a C57BL/6xDBA1 background.
-Aβ(Q3-42) is fused to pre-pro-TRH for product release within the secretory pathway (Alexandru et al., 2011).
+This AD transgenic mouse model over-expresses truncated mutated human Aβ(Q3-42) under the control of a neuron specific Thy1 promoter with a C57BL/6xDBA1 background.
+Aβ(Q3-42) is fused to pre-pro-TRH for product release within the secretory pathway.
 Quantification of pE3-Aβ protein levels show a peak of pE3-Aβ levels at the age of 1 month and afterwards decreasing.
-Aβ quantification on the other hand, shows a continuous increase of Aβ levels over age (Alexandru et al., 2011).
-Homozygous TBA2.1 animals further present with a severe neuronal loss in the hippocampal medial CA1 region (Fig.1 and Alexandru et al., 2011), depending on a reduced number of pyramidal cell somata and thus a reduced thickness of the stratum pyramidale (Fig.1, 2 and Alexandru et al., 2011).
+Aβ quantification on the other hand, shows a continuous increase of Aβ levels over age.
+Homozygous TBA2.1 animals further present with a severe neuronal loss in the hippocampal medial CA1 region.